 The NUSeq Core is a shared resource facility that serves investigators at Northwestern University, affiliated institutions, and external academic and commercial organizations.
 We bring services previously provided by the Genomics Core Facility and Next Generation Sequencing Core together into one consolidated operation.
-The facility provides a wide range of sequencing, genotyping, and gene expression profiling options to meet your needs, in addition to other genomic services such as DNA extraction, and RNA quality control.
+The facility provides a wide range of next generation sequencing and microarray processing options to meet your needs, in addition to other genomic services such as DNA extraction, and RNA quality control.
 In addition, the Core provides in-house bioinformatics analysis.
 Our trained staff can assist with every step of your project, from design to analysis.

 NUSeq Core is committed to providing next-generation sequencing and other state-of-the-art genomics technologies, with integrated bioinformatics support, to Northwestern life science and biomedical research.